canonical/platform-engineering-docs/onboarding/how-to/use-gh-dash.md

 ## Why `gh dash`
 I’m mostly a CLI/TUI person and I will get back to that in a different (set of) post(s).

-I like to have most things I interact with in the same env and not having to jump from one app to the other.
+I like to have most things I interact with in the same environment and not having to jump from one app to the other.

-My main pain point with reviewing PRs and being on top of issues is that I would rely on e-mail and GitHub can be especially chatty, and if you silence some notifications, you might miss things (you can correct me here).
-I was looking for a workflow where I can glance at all PRs, approve the trivial/bot ones and open a (complex) PR in the browser only when needed.
+My main pain point with reviewing pull requests and being on top of issues is that I would rely on e-mail and GitHub can be especially chatty, and if you silence some notifications, you might miss things (you can correct me here).
+I was looking for a workflow where I can glance at all pull requests, approve the trivial/bot ones and open a (complex) PR in the browser only when needed.

 ## The defaults
 `gh dash` ships with pretty sane defaults - you have “My Pull Requests”, “Needs My Review” and “Assigned to Me”.
 The good thing about these tabs is that you can also see the query against the GitHub API that is being made (and you can customize it, which we’ll do in the next section).